broadinstitute/warp/website/docs/Pipelines/Ultima_Genomics_Whole_Genome_Germline_Pipeline/README.md

 The workflow takes in an aligned CRAM (output of the Ultima Genomics sequencing platform) or an unmapped BAM file for one sample and one read group.

 The workflow input variables are listed below.
-If an input variable is part of a struct, the struct is listed in the `Struct` column.
+If an input variable is part of a struct, the struct name is listed in the `Struct` column.

 | Input variable name | Struct | Description | Type |
 | --- | --- | --- | --- |